pillowlab/neuroGLM/docs/tutorial.md

 # Introduction

-Often times neural recordings are accompanied with various other measurements and controlled manipulations.
+Neural recordings are accompanied by various other measurements, controlled manipulations, and other meta data.
-For example, timing of a visual cue, auditory stimulus, behavioral measurements (button press, eye movement, EMG), time and magnitude of the reward, heart beat, on going EEG/ECoG/LFP measurements, and so on.
+For example, timing of a visual cue, time course of an auditory stimulus, behavioral measurements (button press, eye movement, EMG), time and magnitude of the reward, heart beat, on going EEG/ECoG/LFP measurements, and so on.
 It is cumbersome to find a representation of these covariates for regression-style analysis, especially when they are events.
+This is because events usually do not have an **instantaneous effect to the response (dependent) variable**.
-This package allows you to expand and transform your data into a design matrix such that a linear analysis could yield desired results.
+This package allows you to **expand and transform your experimental variables to a feature space as a [design matrix](http://en.wikipedia.org/wiki/Design_matrix) such that a simple linear analysis could yield desired results**.

 # Loading your data

-We assume the experimental data are observations over time, and organized into **trials**.
+We assume the experimental variables are observations over time, and organized into **trials**.
-If your data don't have a trial structure, in this framework you have a single trial.
+If your data don't have a trial structure, you can put all your data in a single trial.
-There are 4 types of variables that constitute data: *continuous*, *timing*, *spike train*, and *value*.
+There are 4 types of variables that constitute data: *spike train*, *timing*, *continuous*, and *value*.
-This framework uses string labels to address each variable that are registered.
+This framework uses string labels to address each variable later.

 ## Types of experimental variables
 ### Spike train